Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 The prior was the abbot's deputy doing much of the organisational work within the monastery and was responsible for maintaining the discipline.
 He was the second most important person and took responsibility when the abbot was away.
 He worked in conjunction with the chapter when making decisions about the day-to-day running of the organisation.

 An important role of the monastery was to care for the sick and it was the role of the infirmarer to ensure this happened.
 The monastery had a building known as the infirmary where the the sick were cared for.
-Scientific knowledge is medieval times was very basic but the doctors in monasteries were possibly leaders in the field of medicine.
+Scientific knowledge in medieval times was very basic but the doctors in monasteries were possibly leaders in the field of medicine.
+Over time the size of the infirmaries increased and they began to have their own kitchens and refectories requiring kitcheners and refectorers of their own.

 The choir monks were responsible for attending the many rounds of prayer that took place through the day and night.
 Unlike the lay brothers (see below), the choir monks were highly educated and devoted so much of their time to prayer that they did not have much time for anything else.